 - The University of San Diego graduate school admission application

 - A 500-word statement of purpose.
-Please include a brief narrative describing yourself, your career goals in higher education and the importance of graduate study at this point in your life.
-You may discuss influences on your intellectual development, educational and cultural opportunities (or lack of them) which have been available to you, and the ways in which these experiences have affected you.
+Please include a brief narrative describing yourself, your career goals and the importance of graduate study at this point in your life.
+In addition, please address how diversity, inclusion, and social justice influence who you are today and how you would approach your work in higher education.
+You may discuss influences on your intellectual development, education and cultural opportunities (or lack thereof), and the ways in which these experiences have affected you.
 This should not be a recording of facts already listed on the application; it should give the Admissions Committee a better sense of who you are and why you are applying to graduate school at the University of San Diego.
 If you are in a graduate program at another university, please explain why you wish to leave.

 - International applicants only: official score reports for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS)

 - No standardized testing is required in order to apply.
 Applicants who have taken the Graduate Record Examinations (GRE) general test are welcome to submit scores, but this is not expected.

 - Applicants who feel that their grade point averages do not adequately represent their ability to succeed in a graduate program may find it helpful to submit GRE scores for consideration.
 For more information on preparing for the GRE, visit USD's Test Prep or call (619) 260-4579.